LenShustek/fix_UTF8/README.txt

 fix_UTF8: repair UTF-8 codes in Eudora mailboxes

-This is a command-line (non-GUI) program that changes the non-ASCII UTF-8 characters stored inside a Eudora mailbox file into some related ASCII representation that will be rendered correctly.
+This is a command-line (non-GUI) Windows program that changes the non-ASCII UTF-8 characters stored inside a Eudora mailbox file into some related ASCII representation that will be rendered correctly.

-It reads the character translations from a file named "translations.txt".
+It reads the character translations from lines in a file named "translations.txt".
 Each line contains a hex byte string representing a UTF-8 character to search for, and a quoted string representing the ASCII replacement characters.
 The rules are:
   - The string searched for may be 1 to 4 bytes long.
   - The replacement may not be longer than the string searched for.
-  - If the replacement is shorter than the search string, the remaining bytes are zeroed in the mailbox, which is ignored when Eudora renders the text.
+  - If the replacement is shorter than the search string, the remaining bytes are zeroed in the mailbox, and they are ignored when Eudora renders the text.
   - The replacement string may be delimited either by " or ', and the delimiter may not appear within the string.
   - The strings may be separated by one or more spaces.